YallappaH/orgchartnextgen/README.md

 ### Apex Class

 - **OrgChartControllerNextGen.cls**
   Retrieves employee data from Salesforce, including fields such as department, email, profile image link, pending training status, and pending courses details.
 Includes error handling and fallback to sample data when the actual data source is unavailable.
-  **Path:** `OrgChartNextGen/force-app/main/default/classes/OrgChartControllerNextGen.cls`

 ### Lightning Web Components